rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 Since a lot of this (administration by role) is related to the server side behaviour, you might need to interface client code with some custom server side code.

-In general we provide the [Red5 pro simple auth plugin](https://red5pro.com/docs/server/authplugin.html) for the server, which can help you implement authentication or authorization very easily.
+For implementing security we provide the [Red5 pro simple auth plugin](https://red5pro.com/docs/server/authplugin.html) for the server, which can help you implement authentication or authorization very easily.
 All of this is provided `out of the box` with simple configuration and comprehencive instructions for client integrations.
 You can also extend the auth module to have your security system do more.

 **Recommended Reads**